Brian Matusz: Arizona Diamondbacks

 On February 13, 2017, Matusz signed a minor league contract with the Arizona Diamondbacks.
 In 11 games for the Triple-A Reno Aces, he struggled; his ERA was 6.11 with 13 strikeouts across 17 2/3 innings pitched.
 On May 16, he was released by the Diamondbacks.

 Acereros de Monclova

 On July 23, 2019, Matusz signed with the Acereros de Monclova of the Mexican League.
 He made one start, allowing five hits and five earned runs with three walks and two strikeouts in three innings of work.

 Long Island Ducks

 On August 2, 2019, Matusz signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 In 46 2/3 innings across nine starts, he went 2–3 with a 4.05 ERA and 45 strikeouts.

 Personal life and death

 Matusz's brother, Chris, played college baseball at Iowa Wesleyan University in Mount Pleasant, Iowa.
 Matusz died in Phoenix on January 6, 2025, at the age of 37, due to an apparent drug overdose.
+In May 2025, an autopsy report was released and it confirmed that Matusz died from an accidental fentanyl overdose.